-The PRA approved a recalculation of the TMTP as at 30 June 2020, which increased the TMTP and contributed to the increase in the solvency ratio over 2020.
-Additionally, during 2020, UL received a £10.0 million capital investment from Unum Group, which constitutes additional Tier 1 capital.

-UL does not apply a matching adjustment to the relevant risk-free interest rate term structure under Rule 6 of the Technical Provisions Part of the PRA Rulebook for Solvency II Firms to calculate the best estimate of its insurance or reinsurance obligations, as UL has been deemed by the PRA not to meet the eligibility criteria for a matching adjustment.
+The PRA approved a recalculation of the TMTP as at 31 December 2021, which reduced the TMTP and had a negative impact on the solvency ratio.
+UL does not apply a matching adjustment to the risk-free interest rate term structure under Rule 6 of the Technical Provisions Part of the PRA Rulebook for Solvency II Firms to calculate the best estimate of its insurance or reinsurance obligations.